onlyEugeneLi/eugene-blog/content/linux-os/operating-system.md

 - Min waiting time [Time a process waits in ready queue]
 - Min response time [Time when a process produces the first response]

+## Inode in Linux

+an inode (index node) is a data structure that stores metadata about files and directories, essentially acting as a unique identifier for each file-system object.